HaigBishop/quiet-consensus/qui-con.md

 - Social media users quietly agree with a post, but won’t "like" or comment on it due to it being perceived as controversial and for fear of backlash.
 - Public polls show near-unanimity, but anonymous surveys later reveal widespread disagreement, demonstrating how social visibility alters expressed opinions.

-Sharing of opinions online can often easily be faked with bot accounts.
+Sharing of opinions online can often easily be artificially amplified or faked with bot accounts.

 - Online polling is often plagued with bots giving a false impression of consensus.
 - Trending topics can be artificially amplified by coordinated fake accounts, misleading genuine users into believing there is widespread agreement.